-- (d) A lawyer also may reveal unprivileged client information. - (1) When impliedly authorized to do so in order to carry out the representation. - (2) When the lawyer has reason to believe it is necessary to do so in order to: - (i) carry out the representation effectively; - (ii) defend the lawyer or the lawyer's employees or associates against a claim of wrongful conduct; - (iii) respond to allegations in any proceeding concerning the lawyer's representation of the client; or - (iv) prove the services rendered to a client, or the reasonable value thereof, or both, in an action against another person or organization responsible for the payment of the fee for services rendered to the client. - (c) A lawyer may disclose or use confidential information to the extent reasonably necessary: - (1) when the client, former client, or prospective client permits the lawyer to do so or provides informed consent to do so; - (2) except when otherwise instructed, when communicating with: - (i) representatives of the client, former client, or prospective client; - (ii) any affiliated lawyer or employees of the lawyer or affiliated lawyer; or - (iii) any persons who are required to be supervised in accordance with the requirements of Rule 5.03; - (3) when the lawyer reasonably believes it is necessary: - (i) to comply with a court order, law, or these Rules; - (ii) to prevent the client, former client, or prospective client from committing a criminal or fraudulent act; - (iii) to rectify the consequences of a client or former client's criminal or fraudulent act in the commission of which the lawyer's services had been used; - (iv) to prevent reasonably certain death or substantial bodily harm; - (v) to establish a claim or defense on behalf of the lawyer in a controversy between the lawyer and the client, former client, or prospective client; - (vi) to establish a defense to a criminal charge or civil claim against the lawyer based upon conduct in which the client, former client, or prospective client was involved; - (vii) to respond to allegations in any proceeding concerning the lawyer's representation of the client or former client or discussion with a prospective client; or - (viii) to carry out the representation effectively, except when otherwise instructed by the client; - (4) when the lawyer seeks legal advice about the lawyer's compliance with these Rules. - (e) (d) A lawyer shall disclose confidential information: - (1) Wwhen a lawyer has confidential information clearly establishing that a client is likely to commit a criminal or fraudulent act that is likely to result in death or substantial bodily harm to a person, the lawyer shall reveal confidential information to the extent revelation disclosure reasonably appears necessary to prevent the client from committing the criminal or fraudulent act.
+- (2) except when otherwise instructed, when communicating with: - (i) representatives of the client, former client, or prospective client; - (ii) any affiliated lawyer or employees of the lawyer or affiliated lawyer; or - (iii) any persons who are required to be supervised in accordance with the requirements of Rule 5.03; - (3) when the lawyer reasonably believes it is necessary: - (i) to comply with a court order, law, or these Rules; - (ii) to prevent the client, former client, or prospective client from committing a criminal or fraudulent act; - (iii) to rectify the consequences of a client or former client's criminal or fraudulent act in the commission of which the lawyer's services had been used; - (iv) to prevent reasonably certain death or substantial bodily harm; - (v) to establish a claim or defense on behalf of the lawyer in a controversy between the lawyer and the client, former client, or prospective client; - (vi) to establish a defense to a criminal charge or civil claim against the lawyer based upon conduct in which the client, former client, or prospective client was involved; - (vii) to respond to allegations in any proceeding concerning the lawyer's representation of the client or former client or discussion with a prospective client; or - (viii) to carry out the representation effectively, except when otherwise instructed by the client; or - (4) when the lawyer seeks legal advice about the lawyer's compliance with these Rules. - (d) A lawyer shall disclose confidential information: - (1) when a lawyer has information clearly establishing that a client is likely to commit a criminal or fraudulent act that is likely to result in death or substantial bodily harm to a person, to the extent disclosure reasonably appears necessary to prevent the client from committing the criminal or fraudulent act; or - (2) when required to do so by Rule 3.03(c)-(e) or 4.01(b).